DRKF: Distilled Rotated Kernel Fusion for Efficient Rotation Invariant Descriptors in Local Feature Matching: Experiments

 \paragraph{HPatches}

-Different methods are compared on Standard HPatches, Rotated HPatches, and the average of two in TABLE. \ref{hpatches}, in terms of the mean matching accuracy (MMA) of all pairs over pixel thresholds 6, 8, and 10.
+Different methods are compared on Standard HPatches, Rotated HPatches, and the average of two in TABLE \ref{hpatches}, in terms of the mean matching accuracy (MMA) of all pairs over pixel thresholds 6, 8, and 10.
 This setting for thresholds is the same as implemented in \cite{parihar2021rord}.
+The "Rotation Aug" column denotes whether the rotation augmentation is adopted during the training process.
 For SIFT \cite{lowe2004distinctive}, SuperPoint \cite{detone2018superpoint}, D2-Net \cite{dusmanu2019d2} and RoRD \cite{parihar2021rord}, we directly quote the statistics reported in \cite{parihar2021rord}.
-For ASLFeat \cite{luo2020aslfeat} and GIFT \cite{liu2019gift} we use the trained model provided by the original authors.
-In this part, we mainly focus on the feature extraction, therefore we do not compare our approach to SOTA feature matching approaches, e.g. SuperGlue \cite{sarlin2020superglue} and LoFTR \cite{sun2021loftr}.
-According to the results, we observe that the performance of SuperPoint \cite{detone2018superpoint}, D2-Net \cite{dusmanu2019d2} and ASLFeat \cite{luo2020aslfeat} degrades greatly on rotation-augmented datasets, while SIFT shows steady performance under random rotation due to its elaborate design for orientation prediction.
-GIFT \cite{liu2019gift} and RoRD \cite{parihar2021rord} are specifically designed to obtain better generalization when a significant level of rotation or transformation is introduced to the test data.
+To validate the performance of ASLFeat \cite{luo2020aslfeat} and GIFT \cite{liu2019gift} we use the trained model provided by the original authors.
+In this part, we mainly focus on feature extraction, therefore we do not compare our approach to SOTA feature matching approaches, e.g. SuperGlue \cite{sarlin2020superglue} and LoFTR \cite{sun2021loftr}.
+According to the results, it can be observed that the performance of SuperPoint \cite{detone2018superpoint}, D2-Net \cite{dusmanu2019d2} and ASLFeat \cite{luo2020aslfeat} degrades greatly on rotation-augmented datasets, while SIFT shows steady performance under random rotation due to its elaborate design for orientation prediction.
+GIFT \cite{liu2019gift} and RoRD \cite{parihar2021rord} are trained with homography augmentations and are specifically designed to improve rotation invariance, therefore they overtake other methods on Rotated Hpatches.
 However, our DRKF still surpasses them by a large margin, for example, 32\% better than RoRD with regards to MMA over a threshold of 6 on Rotated Hpatches.
 It is notable that the proposed DRKF even outperforms SIFT considerably when testing on the rotation-augmented dataset while retaining the performance on standard datasets.
 This demonstrates that DRKF effectively enables the network to extract more rotation-invariant features.

 \paragraph{DiverseBEV}